PeterTian96/DSI5640_-Modeling_Machine_Learning_I/Homework5/Homework5.md

 # Question 6:Interpret the resulting figures and select a suitable value for the tuning parameter.

-From the graph, the error goes down at the first and becomes higher after K=8.the highest k value should be around 1 standard deviation from k = 5.
-Thus the k here will be 20
+From the graph, the error goes down at the first and becomes higher after K=11.the highest k value should be around 1 standard deviation from k = 20.